GfSE/SAF-Specification/stakeholders.md

   ***Rationale:  In my role, I use them as basis for understanding interfaces on design level.***
 * Which functions will the system provide?
 * Which information is exchanged between the system and external entities?
+* Which interface partners does the system have?

+  ***Rationale:  In my role, I need to assess if external interfaces can impose security threats.***
 * Which modes and states does the system have?
 * Which standards, protocols, and format specifications are associated with a specific interface?

   ***Rationale:  In my role, I need to assess the security based on them.***
+* Which system internal interface partners does a physical system element have?

+  ***Rationale:  In my role, I need to assess if internal interfaces conform to security separation concepts.***
 * Why types of exchange can exist between Operational Performers (i.e., flows of information, people, material, or energy)?
 # Software Developer
 Definition - Developer: